AntonMoustache/handbooks/remote-handbook.md

   X isn’t responding.”
 - Try not to pop in and out.
-Work sustained sessions with only a few significant interruptions (e.g., lunch, dog walking, gym, light-saber fight with your nephew, the cops are outside laying low for an hr...).
+Work sustained sessions with only a few significant interruptions (e.g., lunch, dog walking, gym, light-saber fight with your nephew, the cops are outside laying low for an hour…).

 #### A Proper Place To Work